jheising/apilove/readme.md

     // Any express.js middleware functions you want to be executed before invoking this method.
 Useful for things like authentication. middleware?: ((req, res, next?) => void)[] | ((req, res, next) => void);

+    // Turn this on if you want to return data as-is and not in HAPI format disableFriendlyResponse?:boolean;

     // Specify a function here to handle the response yourself successResponse?: (responseData:any, res) => void;
 }